liquidprompt/liquidprompt/docs/config.rst

    :type: bool
    :value: 1

-   Display the percentages of load and batteries along with their corresponding marks.
+   Display the actual values of load and batteries along with their corresponding marks.
 Disable to only print the colored marks.

 .. attribute:: LP_TIME_ANALOG
    :type: bool